makersacademy/CV/README.md

 My experience is with Ruby-on-Rails and AngularJS but I am agnostic with regards preferred language and tech stack.
 More important to me is joining an engineering team that promotes Test-Driven Development and Agile best practices.

-In my previous professional life, I was a performance marketing expert at some of Europe's fastest growing start-ups.
+I am also a performance marketing expert and have worked at some of Europe's fastest growing start-ups.

 ## Education